ricardo-ballester-webbeds/ricardo-ballester-webbeds/README.md

 - 👋 Hi, I’m @ricardo-ballester-webbeds
 - 👀 I’m interested in learning new skills
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning the Data Analyst skillset
 - 💞️ I’m looking to collaborate on everything I can help
-- 📫 How to reach me: Teams
+- 📫 How to reach me: Teams ideally

 <!---
 ricardo-ballester-webbeds/ricardo-ballester-webbeds is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.